xynehq/jaf/docs/CONTRIBUTING.md

 - Check the [MkDocs documentation](https://www.mkdocs.org/)
 - Review [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)
-- Open an issue in the FAF repository
+- Open an issue in the JAF repository